Comodo Help

 The application will start scanning the critical areas of your system and the progress will be displayed.

-On completion of scanning, The 'Scan Finished' dialog will be displayed.
+On completion of scanning, the 'Scan Finished' dialog will be displayed.

 1. Click 'Next' to view the results.